WestKam Gold (CVE:WKG) Stock Price Up 56.3% – Here’s Why

 WestKam Gold Corp.
-(CVE:WKG – Get Free Report) shares were up 56.3% during mid-day trading on Friday .
+(CVE:WKG – Get Free Report)’s stock price was up 56.3% during trading on Friday .
 The company traded as high as C$0.14 and last traded at C$0.13.
-Approximately 105,860 shares changed hands during trading, an increase of 411% from the average daily volume of 20,714 shares.
+Approximately 105,860 shares were traded during mid-day trading, an increase of 411% from the average daily volume of 20,714 shares.
 The stock had previously closed at C$0.08.

 WestKam Gold Corp. focuses on acquiring and developing gold and silver properties in Western Canada.
 It holds a 100% undivided interest in the Will mineral claim comprising 1,142.47 hectares located in the Goldbridge mining camp in British Columbia.
 The company was formerly known as Encore Renaissance Resources Corporation and changed its name to WestKam Gold Corp.